Defending Traditional Marriage Is an Act of Love

-Do you not know that the wicked will not inherit the kingdom of God?
+Or do you not know that wrongdoers will not inherit the kingdom of God?
 Do not be deceived: Neither the sexually immoral nor idolaters nor adulterers nor men who have sex with men.
 (1 Corinthians 6:9)

 The Word of God in both the Old and New Testaments clearly condemns homosexual relationships.
 Those seeking to justify such same-sex relationships must deny the divine and inerrant nature of these words to continue in their convictions.
 God clearly rejects the homosexual relationship.

 And he continued, “You have a fine way of setting aside the commands of God in order to observe your own traditions!
-For Moses said, ‘Honor your father and your mother,’ and, ‘Anyone who curses his father or mother must be put to death.’
+For Moses said, ‘Honor your father and mother,’ and, ‘Anyone who curses their father or mother is to be put to death.’
 But you say that if anyone declares that what might have been used to help their father or mother is Corban’ (that is, devoted to God)–then you no longer let him do anything for their father or mother.
 Thus you nullify the word of God by your tradition that you have handed down.
 And you do many things like that.”
 (Mark 7:9-13)

 In Biblical times some unscrupulous people would pledge an oath according to Numbers 30:2 with the intent to avoid following God’s other commands.
 In this reference from Mark’s gospel, people neglected the care of their parents because they claimed their money was pledged to God (Corban).
 They favored one responsibility and ignored the other.

 In like manner, when a same-sex couple seeks to be “married” and uses the oaths of traditional marriage – even conducting the ceremony in a Christian setting – they attempt to use God-prescribed oaths to justify doing contrary to God’s design.
 Homosexual unions that attempt to redefine marriage focus on the marriage oaths of devotion and commitment while trampling on God’s design for marriage.
 Sacred marriage promises of commitment within the context of a relationship that is condemned do not make the marriage legitimate.